great-expectations/great_expectations/docs/source/custom_expectations.rst

 1. Create a subclass from the DataSet class of your choice
 2. Define custom functions containing your business logic
-3. Use the @column_expectation and @elementwise_expectation decorators to turn them into full
+3. Use the `@column_expectation` and `@elementwise_expectation` decorators to turn them into full Expectations

 Note: following Great Expectations :ref:`naming_conventions` is highly reccommended, but not strictly required.
-If you want to confuse yourself with bad names, the package won't stop you--but it will raise a warning.
+If you want to confuse yourself with bad names, the package won't stop you.
+(It *will* raise a warning.)

 .. code-block:: bash